IBMStreams/streamsx.cybersecurity.starterApps/PredictiveBlocklistingSamples/README.md

-## PredictiveBlacklistingSamples
+## PredictiveBlocklistingSamples

-This sample demonstrates how you can use the PredictiveBlacklisting operator from the `com.ibm.streams.cybersecurity` toolkit.
+This sample demonstrates how you can use the PredictiveBlocklisting operator from the `com.ibm.streams.cybersecurity` toolkit.

 ## Use with local Streams installation